ClaraLeDraoulec/BLM-Data-Story/index.md

 Regression analysis to see also the influence of the different features on the sentiment score.

-### Topic detection --> introducing the big names
+### Entity recognition --> introducing the big names

-### Peak detection, matching with the big names
+There have been many unlegitimate police killings, some have been mediatized while others have been hidden under the carpet.
+We do not consider those last cases less important than the more mediatized death, but for a better analysis we chose to focus on people that tragically became famous after beeing unlegitimately killed by police.

+Using entity recognition and wrossing it with word coulds, and the knowledge of Paula living in the US, we have been able to isolate the deaths that impacted the most the American population, and whose names are most present in the dataset.
+This gives us the following list of sadly famous people, associated to the date on which they were killed :

-### Showing the impact of mediatized and 'famous' death on the occurences of quotations using the relative increase and the Pearson correlation
+### Showing the impact of mediatized and 'famous' death on the occurences of quotations using the relative increase and the Pearson correlation and peak detection

+We can see that there are some peaks in the occurrences of quotations a few days after the deaths of the people we have selected.

 We expect a negative correlation between the number of quotations and the number of days elapsed since the last unlegitimate fatal police shooting.
 Indeed, the closer to the event, the more quotations we expect.
 (Pearson's correlation)